readthedocs/readthedocs-sphinx-search/docs/index.rst

 ``readthedocs-sphinx-search`` is a `Sphinx`_ extension to enable `Read the Docs`_'s in-doc search UI.

-This extension is originally developed to be used on `Read the Docs`_.
+This extension is developed to be used on `Read the Docs`_.

 In-Doc Search UI